Gliddd4/MyApps/README.md

 # Update

-- repo is back ig
+- This IPA repo will no longer be updated.
+Enjoy whats on it until the hosting expires.

 # Tutorial